Idiyappam: Preparation

-Mix rice flour with hot water, optionally add ghee, season with salt.
-Knead into a smooth dough.
-Fill an 'idiyappam' press or a sieve with the dough and press the noodles onto banana leaves or directly into an idli steamer.
-Add a little grated coconut if desired.
-Steam for 5–10 minutes.
-The idiyappam is served with coconut gratings (Pol sambola) and coconut milk (Kiri hodi).

-The process for making putu mayam consists of mixing rice flour or idiyappam flour with water or coconut milk, and pressing the dough through a sieve to make vermicelli-like noodles.
-These are steamed, usually with the addition of juice from the aromatic pandan leaf (screwpine) as flavouring.
-The noodles are served with grated coconut and jaggery, or, preferably, gur (date palm sugar).
+Putu mayam is made by mixing rice flour or idiyappam flour with water or coconut milk, and pressing the dough through a sieve to make vermicelli-like noodles which are steamed, usually with the addition of juice from the aromatic pandan leaf (screwpine) as flavouring.
+The noodles are served with grated coconut and jaggery, or gur (date palm sugar).
 In some areas, gula melaka (coconut palm sugar) is the favourite sweetener.
 Putu piring is a version of putu mayam in which the rice flour dough is used to form a small cake around a filling of coconut and gur or jaggery.

 Serving

-This dish may be eaten for breakfast with a vegetable stew or aviyal, or a fish curry, etc. The same liking for serving the slightly sweet putu mayam, putu piring, or cendol with savoury dishes also occurs in Malaysia and Singapore.
-Idiyappam is typical of Tamil Nadu, Kerala and other southern Indian states, as well as Sri Lanka.
-A very finely ground, commercial iddiyapam flour is sold as a sort of "instant" way to make all of these dishes.
+This dish may be eaten for breakfast with a vegetable stew or avial, or a fish curry, etc. The same liking for serving the slightly sweet putu mayam, putu piring, or cendol with savory dishes also occurs in Malaysia and Singapore.
+Idiyappam is typical of Kerala, Sri Lanka and Karnataka, as well as Tamil Nadu.
+A very finely ground, commercial idiyappam flour is sold as a sort of "instant" way to make all of these dishes.

 In Malaysia and Singapore, putu mayam and its relatives are commonly sold as street food from market stalls or carts, as well as being made at home, and are usually served cold.
-In Indonesia, putu mayam is called Putu mayang and is served with palm sugar mixed with coconut milk.
+In Indonesia, putu mayam is called putu mayang and is served with palm sugar mixed with coconut milk.